craftyc0der/craftycoder.com/content/blog/property-rights/index.md

 summary = """

-Today we will discuss a topic near and dear to us all.
-Especially those who purport to hate it.
-We will be discussing property rights and why once instantiated, it is always disastrous to abrogate them.
+Today we will be discussing property rights and why once instantiated, it is always disastrous to abrogate them.

+...The honest signals we rely on to make decisions will be substituted with the cantankerous whims of faction.
+Government will become the source of the jobs and as such they will seek to succor their allies at the expense of those factions they oppose...

 """